emil-lantz/95lanemi/README.md

-- 👋 Hi, I’m @95lanemi
+- 👋 Hi, I’m Emil!
+- 👀 I'm currently writing my bachelors thesis and pursuing my master's degree at KTH.
-- 👀 I’m interested in algorithms, data structures and applied mathematics.
+- I’m interested in cyber security, cryptography, algorithms, data structures and applied mathematics.
-- 🌱 I like coding in Python, Java, Go or Haskell.
+- 🌱 I like coding in Java, Python, JavaScript.
+Currently I'm more active on my KTH-account than here.
-- 📫 How to reach me?
-Check my personal website!
+- 📫 Want to reach me?
+Send me an email at emillan@kth.se!

 <!---
 95lanemi/95lanemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.